-We know there is a great and ever-increasing need for Gerson practitioners.
+There is a great and ever-increasing need for Gerson practitioners.
 More patients than ever are beginning the Gerson Therapy from home, rather than at a clinic, and need oversight, guidance and qualified medical advice from someone fully trained and certified in the therapy.
-We’ve decided to make training new Gerson practitioners a priority here at the Institute, and we know it will be a great investment in the future of the Gerson Therapy.
-Our eventual goal is to have at least one Gerson practitioner in every state, and on every continent!
+That’s why we have made training new Gerson practitioners a priority here at the Institute, and we know it will be a great investment in the future of the Gerson Therapy.
+Our goal is to have at least one Gerson practitioner in every state, and on every continent!

 What is a Gerson Practitioner?